How to Perform an HOA Audit: A Step-by-Step Guide

 Step 2: Reviewing Financial Statements and Records

 Analyze the balance sheet, income statement, cash flow statement, and any other relevant financial documents.
+Focus on accuracy, completeness, and adherence to accounting standards.

 Step 3: Testing Internal Controls and Processes

-Test the effectiveness of financial controls, such as the segregation of duties, authorization procedures, and documentation practices.
+Test the effectiveness of financial controls, including segregation of duties, authorization procedures, and documentation practices.
+Identify any weaknesses or areas for improvement and be completely transparent.

 Step 4: Analyzing Revenue and Expenses